yunemo/gatsby-starter-netlify-cms/src/pages/post/a-3-step-guide-for-branding-your-business.md

   tips at hand on how you can tackle branding for your business to hone your brand.
 featuredimage: /blog/img/david-travis-wc6mj0krzgw-unsplash.jpg
-figcaption: >-
+figcaption: |-
   Conduct some dedicated research to understand your potential customers [test](https://google.com)  priorities and needs`.

   ##rest

+  ###fadsfafsdfdsf

   testfasdfasdf
 category: A to Ze Branding